QuentinRa/blog.quentinra.dev/programming-languages/web/html/index.md

 #### Action

 The attribute `action` is where the data should be sent.
-You will need a server <small>(PHP/Node server, an API...)</small> to handle the submission.
+You will need a server <small>(a PHP/Node server, an API...)</small> to handle the submission.

 Each input field must have a unique **name**.
-This name is what the server will receive, along the value.
+This name is what the server will receive, along with the value.

 <div class="row row-cols-md-2"><div>